Roasted Potatoes and Carrots

-You're in for a treat with this tasty Roasted Potatoes and Carrots recipe that is sweet, spicy, and oh-so-delicious.
+With this tasty Roasted Potatoes and Carrots sweet, spicy, and oh-so-delicious recipe, you’re in for a treat.

 This flavor-packed side dish features hearty potatoes and sweet carrots tossed in a mouthwatering mix of melted butter, maple syrup, and a handful of spices before being roasted until golden and irresistible.